Akhtar Mansur: Dissension

-Some Taliban members considered Mansour's selection as leader to be invalid because not all Taliban were involved in the decision.
+Some Taliban members considered Mansur's selection as leader to be invalid because not all Taliban were involved in the decision.
 Other senior Taliban commanders and officials wanted Omar's son Yaqoob as leader.
 Yaqoob was said to have been supported by his father's younger brother Abdul Manan, and former Taliban military chief Abdul Qayyum Zakir.
-The head of the Talibans' political office in Qatar, Tayyab Agha, also opposed the selection of Mansour as leader.
-However, a statement allegedly from Zakir denied he had any conflict with Mansour.
-Yaqoob is known to have publicly rejected the appointment of Mansour.
+The head of the Talibans' political office in Qatar, Tayyab Agha, also opposed the selection of Mansur as leader.
+However, a statement allegedly from Zakir denied he had any conflict with Mansur.
+Yaqoob is known to have publicly rejected the appointment of Mansur.

-Features of Mansour's leadership
+Features of Mansur's leadership

-Mansour announced one of his deputies to be Sirajuddin Haqqani.
+Mansur announced one of his deputies to be Sirajuddin Haqqani.

-Mansour is thought to have had dealings of some kind with the Pakistani Inter-Services Intelligence.
+Mansur is thought to have had dealings of some kind with the Pakistani Inter-Services Intelligence.

-On 13 August 2015, al-Qaeda's media wing As-Sahab issued a pledge of allegiance from Ayman al-Zawahiri to Mansour.
+On 13 August 2015, al-Qaeda's media wing As-Sahab issued a pledge of allegiance from Ayman al-Zawahiri to Mansur.

-Sometime in August, Mansour sent a delegation to meetings with officials of the Afghan government, which was subsequently "hailed as a breakthrough".
+Sometime in August, Mansur sent a delegation to meetings with officials of the Afghan government, which was subsequently "hailed as a breakthrough".

-A Security Council report, dated to the immediate September after Mansour's inauguration, showed he, as the new leader, was unwilling to engage in negotiations for the purposes of assuring peace.
+A Security Council report, dated to the immediate September after Mansur's inauguration, showed he, as the new leader, was unwilling to engage in negotiations for the purposes of assuring peace.

-The Brookings Institution reported that Mansour referred to his own leadership as Commander of the faithful, a translation of Amir al-Mu'minin.
-A separate source states Mansour used this particular title to refer to his role as leader of jihad.
-Mansour was, according to RAND corporation, and elsewhere, leading a jihad (i.e. an insurgent force) limited to concerns orientated only to within Afghanistan, and not elsewhere.
+The Brookings Institution reported that Mansur referred to his own leadership as Commander of the faithful, a translation of Amir al-Mu'minin.
+A separate source states Mansur used this particular title to refer to his role as leader of jihad.
+Mansur was, according to RAND corporation, and elsewhere, leading a jihad (i.e. an insurgent force) limited to concerns orientated only to within Afghanistan, and not elsewhere.

 Communications

-According to a report published on 5 November 2015, Mansour stated his opinion that modern education was a "necessity".
+According to a report published on 5 November 2015, Mansur stated his opinion that modern education was a "necessity".

-Mansour released his first communication as leader of the Taliban on 1 August 2015 as part of a 30-minute (or 33-minute, according to Al Jazeera) video release:
+Mansur released his first communication as leader of the Taliban on 1 August 2015 as part of a 30-minute (or 33-minute, according to Al Jazeera) video release: